-Your exam appointment will conclude with a reminder screen and the option to view provisional feedback on your overall exam performance.
-Typically, you will receive your official exam score within a week of your appointment.
+Your exam appointment will conclude with final testing reminders and provisional feedback on your overall exam performance.

 Optional break time is offered during each exam administration.
 This time can be used for a few short breaks or one long break.
 You can begin a break at any time.
 However, after returning from a break, you will not be allowed to go back to any of the items you have already viewed, regardless of whether you have answered them or not.
 They will be locked.